 You sign up to different programmes which have their own perks and tasks or surveys.

 What are the perks?

 Programmes offer perks such as Orchard Coupons for money off particular foods or the chance to test new products that are planned for the shelves.

 The money off vouchers mean you’ll get the food for free – and a fair bit of it too!

 Looking for more coupons?
-Check this out: Where to Find Coupons to Save Money on Your Food Shop
+Check this out: where to find printable coupons UK